Preview Mode: this content may not be live - exit preview mode

 OVERVIEW View Conference Agenda

 This conference, run in association with Morton Fraser LLP, examines the consequences of a deal or no deal between the UK and the EU.
 It will set out how the core elements of any deal – or an exit with no deal – will affect trade, access to EU markets and economic prospects and the impact of these changes upon labour for private and public sectors, tariffs, rules and regulations, customs and supply chains.
-If you want to understand what the emerging shape of a deal or no deal Brexit will mean for your organisation, start here.
+If you want to understand what a deal or no deal Brexit will mean for your organisation, start here.

 The conference will take place in three sessions: